NEVIS DISASTER MANAGEMENT DEPARTMENT (NDMD)

 Will there be an extremely high, high, moderate, slight or marginal potential of flash flooding associated with excessive rainfall in the Caribbean for the next three months?
 Get the answers.

-Excerpt: Unusually warm Tropical North Atlantic Ocean temperatures forecasted for this period imply: (i) increased severe weather activity through early February in the Guianas, resulting in high to…read more
+Excerpt: Unusually warm Tropical North Atlantic Ocean temperatures and weak La Niña conditions forecasted for this period imply: (i) a likely less intense peak of the Dry Season in the Lesser Antilles and…read more

-With the likelihood of normal to above normal rainfall in the eastern and normal to below normal in the northwest Caribbean from January to March 2025, there are concerns over short term…read more
+With the likelihood of normal to above normal rainfall in the eastern Caribbean and normal to below normal in the northwestern Caribbean from February to April 2025, there are concerns over short…read more

 Caribbean Tourism Climatic Bulletin: December 2024 – February 2025